wieslawsoltes/Dock/docs/dock-settings.md

 `DockSettings.EnableWindowMagnetism` toggles snapping of floating windows.
 The snap distance is controlled by `DockSettings.WindowMagnetDistance`.

+## Animations

+`DockSettings.EnableAnimations` toggles the opacity and position transitions defined in the default control themes.
+Set it to `false` if you prefer instant updates with no animations.

 ## App builder integration

 You can configure the settings when building your Avalonia application: